maistra/istio-operator/bundle/README.md

 1. When `State: Healthy` appears in the `Status` column, Istio is successfully deployed.

+## Selecting the Istio version

+The `version` field of the `Istio` custom resource definition defines which version of Istio can be deployed.
+For a list of available versions, see the [versions.yaml](../versions.yaml) file.
+This can be set using the `Istio Version` when creating a new `Istio` with the OpenShift Container Platform web console.

 ## Customizing Istio configuration

 The `values` field of the `Istio` custom resource definition, which was created when the control plane was deployed, can be used to customize Istio configuration using Istio's `Helm` configuration values.
 When you create this resource using the OpenShift Container Platform web console, it is pre-populated with configuration settings to enable Istio to run on OpenShift.